Vandanagoud7075/DeepRelation/README.md

 OBJECTIVE
  The objective of the project "Deep Relation: Utilizing Facial Recognition for Blood Relation Identification" is to develop an advanced system capable of accurately identifying and inferring blood relations solely from facial images.

+DATASETS:
+1.KinFaceW-I and KinFaceW-II(used in Developing and Training a VGG16 model.)
+  [There are four kin relations in two datasets: Father-Son (F-S), Father-Daughter (F-D), Mother-Son (M-S), and Mother-Daughter (M-D).
+  In the KinFaceW-I dataset, there are 156, 134, 116, and 127 pairs of kinship images for these four relations.
+  For the KinFaceW-II dataset, each relation contains 250 pairs of kinship images.]
+2.Families in wild(Used in  pre-trained model (Inception ResnetV1))
+  [FIW (Families In The Wild)
+FIW is a large and comprehensive database available for kinship recognition.
+FIW is made up of 11,932 natural family photos of 1,000 families-- nearly 10x more than the next-to-largest, Family-101 database.]

 PROJECT WORKFLOW
 We had applied two approaches to accomplish the project as desired according to the problem statement: - 	Developing and Training a VGG16 model.